Dane Eagle: Tenure as majority whip and majority leader; Trump support

 Eagle was the state House majority whip from 2016 to 2018, and majority leader from 2018 to 2020, leading the Republican caucus in the Republican-dominated chamber alongside Speaker José R. Oliva.
 Eagle was also vice-chair of the House Appropriations Committee from 2018 to 2020, a powerful post.

 During his time in the state House, Eagle supported "campus carry" legislation (to allow the concealed carrying of guns on college campuses) and "open carry" legislation (to legalize the open carrying of guns in public spaces).
 He also sponsored legislation that would ban "state, county, or city law enforcement officers from enforcing existing or future federal regulations on personal firearms and ammunition."

 Eagle is a supporter of Donald Trump; he was one of the opening speakers at a Trump rally at Germain Arena near Fort Myers in September 2016, ahead of the November 2016 presidential election.
 In a two-minute video announcing his candidacy for the Republican nomination for a congressional seat in 2019, Eagle invoked Trump or "the president" eight times.

 2020 U.S. House campaign

 Eagle could not seek reelection to the Florida House in 2020 due to term limits.
 He announced his bid for the Republican nomination for Florida's 19th congressional district in the 2020 U.S. House elections, to replace retiring incumbent Francis Rooney.
 The heavily Republican district covers parts of Collier and Lee counties.
-Eagles lost the Republican primary in August 2020, coming in second place to fellow State Representative Byron Donalds, 22.6 to 21.9%.
-Eagles lost by 777 votes.
+Eagle lost the Republican primary in August 2020, coming in second place to fellow State Representative Byron Donalds, 22.6 to 21.9%.
+Eagle lost by 777 votes.